t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 |Layer       |                  |                  |                  |
 +-------------------------------+------------------+------------------+
 ~~~~
-{: #fig3 title="Classification of threats according to the lifecycle phases and security building blocks."}
+{: #fig3 title="Classification of threats according to the lifecycle phases"}

 Dealing with above threats and finding suitable security mitigations is challenging.
 New threats and exploits also appear on a daily basis.
 Therefore, the existence of proper secure product creation processes that allow managing and minimizing risks during the lifecycle of IoT devices is at least as important as being aware of the threats.
 A non-exhaustive list of relevant processes include: